Samarium150/Before/README.md

 # Chess - By Team Before
 ## Introduction
 We've created the base game of chess with the framework for modification and extension.
-New pieces can be implemented by following the documentation in the <a href="#Extend">Extending the Game</a> section.
+New pieces can be implemented by following the documentation in the <a href="#Extending-the-Game">Extending the Game</a> section.
 ## Index
 - [Screenshots](#Screenshots)
 - [Game Features](#Game-Features)